marciofurukawa/eks-using-existing-vpc-terraform/README.md

 ## 2.2. `kubectl` installation

 The `kubectl` is the command line interface (CLI) that we are going to use to communicate to Kubernetes.
-You can follow the [official website](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) to get the installation or the following steps:
+You can follow the [Kubernetes official documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) to get the installation or the following steps:

 PS: There's no version restriction, so you can install the `latest` release for Linux Ubuntu distro.